esmero/archipelago-deployment-live/README.md

 ```

 If you hit this limit (will never happen during a `composer install`), please follow the link on `1.`.
-It will generate a token (copy it pelase) that you can paste (it please) into the terminal.
+It will generate a token (copy it please) that you can paste (it please) into the terminal.
 Then press enter.
 That is all.
 Tokens last some time so you won't be bothered again.

 #### Now onto Drupal